 ....Barbora..1/6/1842-6/28/1845 (3 1/2 years)

 The data above was researched in Presov in 1997 for HAJ, but by now it has been supplemented by other sources.(2/9/2017.)

 View HAJ's photos of Presov here.

 Presov is the current name of the town in Slovakia which, before the end of WWI, was known as Eperjes (strawberries) and was part of the Austro-Hungarian Empire.
+The name was changed in the 1920 Treaty of Trianon.
 It is in a region known as Subcarpathian Rus (southern slope of the Carpathians) which is identified with a group of people known as Rus or Ruthenians who have shared a common ethnicity and language for many centuries.
-Many sites do not mention the existence of this group or region, perhaps because of a particular national point of view and indeed it has never actually existed as a country (except for one day in 1938), but there is some evidence that suggests that the Mathea's and especially the Haburay's nationality and language was probably Rusyan.
+Many sites do not mention the existence of this group or region, perhaps because of a particular national point of view and indeed it has never actually existed as a country (except for one day in 1938), but there is some evidence that suggests that the Mathea's and especially the Haburay's nationality and language may have been Rusyan.

 Our line descends through Andrej, the first child of Jan and Anna:

 Andrej Mateja 3/1/1830-1880 m.10/23/1860 Maria Malinak (4/14/1841- 2/15/1890) Baptism doc.

 ....Karol Michael (Sr.) 9/12/1861 - 1/20/1933 m 2/24/1900 Maria Nagy ()